 You’ve probably stumbled across a website or have received an email showing the potential earnings you can make by taking paid surveys.
-These survey calculators use enormous figures such as $25+ per survey, and over 10 surveys daily to arrive at suggestions that you can make $3000, $5000, or even $8000 a month taking surveys.
+These survey calculators use enormous figures such as taking 10 surveys daily worth $25+ a piece, to arrive at the suggestion that you can make $3000, $5000, or even $8000 a month taking surveys.

-Or maybe you’ve seen pictures of payment checks like this one from survey companies for hundreds of dollars.
+Or maybe you’ve seen pictures of payment checks like this one from a survey company that is for hundreds of dollars.
 The dollar amounts shown on these checks don’t seem to be Photoshopped, so it must be possible to make huge sums of money taking surveys, right?

 There’s money to be made…

-Many websites use outrageous claims about earnings potential in order to convince their website visitors to either buy an expensive list of so-called paid surveys for $25-$60, or suggest that they sign up with very specific survey sites who end up paying the website owner for each person they recruit.
+Many websites use outrageous claims about earning potential in order to convince their website visitors to either buy an expensive list of so-called paid surveys for $25-$60, or to suggest that they sign up with very specific survey sites that ends up paying the website owner for each person they recruit.
 The reality is that these website owners themselves are not making money taking surveys, they are making money off the actual survey takers.

 And getting your website visitors to sign up with dozens of survey companies?
-First off, the suggest survey sites are not vetted, and the legitimacy of many of the recommended sites is dubious.
-Sites that sell user information, and just plain spam sites are frequently “recommended” by many of these unscrupulous websites.
-The result that they get earn cash for each person that signs up through their website, while leaving their recruits/victims with the headache of phone calls from marketers and an inbox full of spam.
+First off, the suggested survey sites are not usually vetted, and the legitimacy of many of the recommended sites is dubious.
+Sites that sell user information, and just plain spammy sites are frequently “recommended” by many of these unscrupulous websites.
+The result is that they get earn cash for each person that signs up through their website, while leaving their recruits/victims with the headache of phone calls from marketers and an inbox full of spam.

 Is survey taking real and can you make anything taking them?